johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 Click on the "Code Smells" and analyse the detected smells.
 You should see that SonarQube also explains the smells ("Why is this an issue?").

+> _Use the pattern **"Split Up God Class" (OORP, p.263)** when you encounter very large classes that take on too many responsibilities.
+> These classes often become maintenance bottlenecks and are prone to error.
+SonarQube may highlight them through complexity, duplication, or high coupling._

+> _If the code is hard to follow or understand, apply the pattern **"Refactor to Understand" (OORP, p.127)**.
+> Small, safe refactorings like Rename Method or Extract Method can improve clarity and help you reason about the system’s structure before attempting more extensive changes._

+> _When unsure about the implications of a smell, use **"Step Through the Execution" (OORP, p.149)**.
+> Walking through how the code behaves at runtime can help validate whether a static smell points to a deeper design issue._

 Task 3: Django-CMS Strategic Refactoring
 ========
 For the Reengineering Course, we value the concept of Strategic Refactoring, which is refactoring with a goal.